acm-projects/ReQuest/README.md

 - Frontend: React Native with Expo
   - Resources:
     - <a href="https://www.youtube.com/watch?v=Tn6-PIqc4UM">What is React?</a>
-    - <a href="https://www.youtube.com/watch?v=w7ejDZ8SWv8">React JS Crash Course - Youtube</a>
+    - <a href="https://www.youtube.com/watch?v=mrjy92pW0kM">React Native #1: Setup Visual Studio Code</a>
+    - <a href="https://reactnative.dev/docs/environment-setup">Setting up the Environment</a>
     - <a href="https://reactnative.dev/docs/tutorial?language=javascript">Learn the Basics</a>
-    - <a href="https://reactnative.dev/docs/environment-setup">Setting up the Environment</a>
-    - <a href="https://www.youtube.com/watch?v=mrjy92pW0kM">React Native #1: Setup Visual Studio Code</a>
+    - <a href="https://www.youtube.com/playlist?list=PLC3y8-rFHvwhiQJD1di4eRVN30WWCXkg1t">React Native Tutorial for Beginners</a>
     - <a href="https://www.youtube.com/watch?v=6ZnfsJ6mM5c">React Native Tutorial for Beginners - Getting Started</a>
 - Backend:
   - Frameworks:
     - <a href="https://nodejs.org/en/">Node.js</a>
     - <a href="https://expressjs.com/">Express.js</a>
-  - PostgreSQL:
+  - MongdoDB:
-    - <a href="https://www.youtube.com/watch?v=SpfIwlAYaKk/">PostgreSQL Tutorial for Beginners</a>
+    - <a href="https://www.youtube.com/watch?v=ExcRbA7fy_A&list=PL4cUxeGkcC9h77dJ-QJlwGlZlTd4ecZOA">Complete MongoDB Tutorial #1 - What is MongoDB?</a>
-    - <a href="https://www.youtube.com/watch?v=vxu1RrR0vbw">Implementing User Authentication with Node JS and PostgreSQL</a>
+    - <a href="https://www.youtube.com/watch?v=P5QbE9aRCLQ&list=PLaAoUJDWH9WrPXMOkqHHsPHxbhvRDqryM">How to Start WIth Node & Express From Zero - Node Authentication API Part-1</a>
   - APIs:
     - <a href="https://www.youtube.com/watch?v=KJhg761xb3c">Fetching Data from An API in React Native</a>
     - <a href="https://rapidapi.com/search/restaurants/">Searching for APIs</a>